sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Calico is said to have the most advanced cni network plugin.

-DNS in Kubernetes
+DNS in Kubernetes:
 —————–
 Kubernetes uses CoreDNS.
 CoreDNS is a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS.

-Memory and Pods
+Memory and Pods:

 In large scale Kubernetes clusters, CoreDNS’s memory usage is predominantly affected by the number of Pods and Services in the cluster.
 Other factors include the size of the filled DNS answer cache and the rate of queries received (QPS) per CoreDNS instance.